microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

 ---

-## Step 4.
+## Task 3.
 Query Results in Our SQL Table

 1. Ensure that your pipeline run status has **Succeded**.